Fischer Black: Economic career

 Black began thinking seriously about monetary policy around 1970 and found, at this time, that the big debate in this field was between Keynesians and monetarists.
 The Keynesians (under the leadership of Franco Modigliani) believe there is a natural tendency of the credit markets toward instability, toward boom and bust, and they assign to both monetary and fiscal policy roles in damping down this cycle, working toward the goal of smooth sustainable growth.
 In the Keynesian view, central bankers have to have discretionary powers to fulfill their role properly.
 Monetarists, under the leadership of Milton Friedman, believe that discretionary central banking is the problem, not the solution.
 Friedman believed that the growth of the money supply could and should be set at a constant rate, say 3% a year, to accommodate predictable growth in real GDP.

 On the basis of the capital asset pricing model, Black concluded that discretionary monetary policy could not do the good that Keynesians wanted it to do.
 He concluded that monetary policy should be passive within an economy.
 But he also concluded that it could not do the harm monetarists feared it would do.
 Black said in a letter to Friedman, in January 1972:

-In the U.S. economy, much of the public debt is in the form of Treasury bills.
-Each week, some of these bills mature, and new bills are sold.
-If the Federal Reserve System tries to inject money into the private sector, the private sector will simply turn around and exchange its money for Treasury bills at the next auction.
-If the Federal Reserve withdraws money, the private sector will allow some of its Treasury bills to mature without replacing them.